diverse-project/kermeta/kermeta_projects/fr.irisa.triskell.kermeta.model/README.txt

    you only have get emf_libraries_linux.userlibraries in this_folder/conf/, and modify the <archive paths> where the specified plugin' jars (common.jar and so on) are installed.
      * Then, modify eclipse_dir <property> in the ecore_build.xml in this folder.
+     * create a folder "java" in the folder build

 1) Run ant build on ecore_build.xml : it creates the ecore models of kermeta in build/ecore